matschik/component-party.dev/README.md

 ```

 This project requires Node.js to be `v14.0.0` or higher, because we use new JavaScript features in our code, such as optional chaining.

+## Add a framework

+1) Fork the project and create a new branch
+2) Add the new framework SVG logo in `public/framework`
+3) Install the ESLint plugin assiociated to the framework
+4) On `config.cjs` and `src/frameworks.js`, add a new entry with SVG link and ESLint configuration